gkalpak/aio-docs-utils/DEVELOPER.md

 _Normally, the tasks of packaging, creating GitHub releases, and publishing to the marketplace are handled automatically on CI (see the `deploy` section in [.travis.yml](.travis.yml) for more info).
 Project maintainers only have to create and push a tagged commit, e.g. using the `release` npm script._

+_This extension is published under the [gkalpak](https://dev.azure.com/gkalpak) Azure DevOps organization._

 For a full list of available npm scripts, see [package.json](package.json).

 ## <a name="vscode-tasks"></a>VSCode tasks